Nervous about the SAT or ACT?

 What I mean by mental chatter is: if you let your mind go blank for a moment and don’t hear that running commentary you’re having silently in your head about what you’re reading right now—yeah, THAT commentary right there!—there would be no “story.”
 There would be no chatter.

-And when you clear your mind of chatter, an incredible thing happens: you become what we in the spiritual community refer to as “present.”
+And when you clear your mind of chatter, an incredible thing happens: you become what meditation teachers call “present.”
 You can then use your mind to do what it’s SUPPOSED to do: proactively THINK and solve problems—like the ones on the Digital SAT and ACT!
 And when your mind is uncluttered and only directed at the test questions at hand, you tend to get them right.
-And get WOWZA scores, while you’re at it.
+And get INCREDIBLE scores, while you’re at it.

 But HOW do we clear your mind of all that clutter?
 There are MANY ways, and different ones work for different people.
 (That’s why this post is just one of several I’ve published about Test Anxiety.)
 And today, I’m going to share just one of my favorite strategies.